gpiozero/gpiozero/docs/recipes.md

 button = Button(4)

+while True:
-if button.is_active:
+    if button.is_pressed:
         print("Button is pressed")
     else:
         print("Button is not pressed")
 ```

 Wait for a button to be pressed before continuing: